DevComPsy/MetaController/README.md

 2. Alternatively, the meta-controller could be broken so that it does not select the correct system (ignoring meta-confidence).
 Simulation: Uncomment line 9 in metaCont_act.m.

 3. Moreover, the complex system itself could be impaired.
-It might not take the third (context) dimension into account.
+The complex system might not take the third (context) dimension into account.
 Simulation: Uncomment line 13-15 in mc_initialize.m for the complex system not to take the third dimension into account.